HollandPleskac/Clonr-AI-Characters/README.md

 Actually not sure how indexing is done in general, but trafilatura is pretty dope.

+__api integrations__
+Connect to Twitter, Instagram, social media APIs to receive live updates.
+Not sure what the data packet will look like, but status updates, photos, captions are all game.
+Photo conversion to text is another thing to consider here.

 ## Onboarding
 Broken into several sections, the idea is to look like a tabbed registration page, where you complete each page in order and then finish signup/creation.